III.19.

 II.4.

 4. Self-liberate even the antidote.
 The “antidote” in this slogan is the realization that mind and thoughts are unborn and empty of a separate and permanent existence, as described in the previous slogan.
 This realization can become a trap when we think, “well, if everything is empty, then why bother?”
-In Buddhism this trap is …
+One of the fundamental teachings …

 II.5.